searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

   - Acceptable values: False, True
   - Default value: false

-**CreatorShopAdminDeconstructAll** [Synced with Server]
+**AdminDeconstructOtherPlayers** [Synced with Server]
-- Set to true to allow admin players to deconstruct any CreatorShop pieces built by players.
+- Set to true to allow admin players to deconstruct any pieces built by other players, even if doing so would normaly be prevented (such as for CreatorShop or Nature pieces).
 Intended to prevent griefing via placement of indestructible objects.
   - Acceptable values: False, True
   - Default value: true

 **ForceAllPrefabs** [Synced with Server]
-- Setting to true overrides individual configuration for all prefabs and enables them all for building with the hammer.
+- If enabled, adds all prefabs to the hammer for building.
+Unless CreativeMode is also enabled it will not add pieces set to the CreatorShop or Nature category though.
   - Acceptable values: False, True
   - Default value: false